KatrixReloaded/SoliditySecurityNotes/FOUNDRY_NOTES.md

   - `--fork-url` for forking any network
   - `--gas-report` for gas report
   - `--debug` for inline opcode debugger
+    - Super helpful for looking at the stack and/or memory

 - ### `forge snapshot`
   - Creates a file (`.gas-snapshot`) with the gas costs of the test